yuvaran25/Projects/README.md

 GitHub link for the: https://github.com/sivasankarreddyy/Group_3

-Class files in Lejos Project There are a total of 5 .java class files. a.
-Movement.java
+Class files in Lejos Project There are a total of 5 .java class files.

+a.
+Movement.java (Author Sankar Reddy - group3)

 b.
 Receiver.java (Taken from source1 and modified according to Modification01)

 c.
-ObstacleDetector.java
+ObstacleDetector.java (Author Sankar Reddy - group3)

 d.
-DataExchange.java
+DataExchange.java (Author Sankar Reddy - group3)

 e.
-DataReciever.java
+DataReciever.java (Author Sankar Reddy - group3)

 Class files in PCController Project There will be a file called NXTRemoteControl_TA.java This was taken from the source1.